Q&A: skills and commands

 Q: Are Claude models fine-tuned for skills?

 Claude Code and the Claude models are closed, so treat their internal training as unknown.
-The important visible behavior is tool calling.
+What you can observe is tool calling.
 If a model is good at tool calling, it can use this skill pattern.

 Reliability